This Paleo rhubarb crisp is absolutely delicious as it has a lovely crunchy topping and a yummy apple and rhubarb base.

 - Using your fingers, mix the ingredients until it resembles a crumbly mix.

-- Place the apple & rhubarb mixture into a greased 8×8 deep baking dish.
+- Place the apple and rhubarb mixture into a greased 8×8 deep baking dish.

 - Now add the topping on the top of the apple mix.